 Rafting tour with Patagonia Elements

-There are day tours from different tour agents in Futaleufu that take you to the Futaleufu River that is half-hour away.
+There are day tours from different tour agents that take you to the Futaleufu River that is half-hour away.
 I booked the tour through the hostel Las Natalias with Patagonia Elements the following day at 10:30 am.

 The cost of 90 minutes river rafting is $50,000 pesos, and the transport, clothes (wets, waterproof jacket, and boots) and snacks are included.
 Given the unpredictable weather in Patagonia, we were thrilled that we got gorgeous sunny weather so we could enjoy the rafting and a short road trip on the world’s most beautiful highway that is Carretera Austral.